![]() |

 Acropora valida

 Originating as a fragment from Greg Ho's tank back in 2007 this coral has a strong purple base color with cream-yellow growing tips.
 Picture shown under 14K lighting.
 The purple color is what I would consider unstable, it only takes a slight stress for it to fade, however under proper lighting and nutrient levels it will return.
-Click on the picture or hyperlink above to
+Click on the picture or

 see more detailed pictures |